HenrikBengtsson/globals/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Failed to query server: Connection timed out
-    Namespace in Imports field not imported from: ‘forecastHybrid’
+    Namespace in Imports field not imported from: ‘Matrix’
       All declared Imports should be used.
     ```

-# vip
+# TSstudio

 <details>